s373/ofxCPS/readme.md

 		Change Hands.

-Exercise normal clicks, butterfly clicks, jitter click, drag click, tap click, etc.
+Exercise both hands, normal clicks, butterfly clicks, jitter clicks, drag clicks, tap clicks, etc. Awesome new techiques.

 I would only advise you to use normal & butterfly clicks, others are stressful towards your hands.